Who we are

 Access to information and your rights

-The Data Protection Act 1998 gives you the right to access information held about you.
+The GDPR and Data Protection Act 2018 gives you the right to access information held about you.
 For further information about this right and how to exercise it, please contact our Data Protection Officer at:

 The Data Protection Officer